Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Introduction

-A widely studied instrument to quantify timeliness is the age of information (AoI) process for source-$n$ which is defined as the random process $\Delta_n(t)= t-u_n(t)$ where $u_n(t)$ is the generation time of the last status update packet received at the destination from source-$n$.
-Sample paths of the AoI process $\Delta_n(t)$ increase in time with unit slope with abrupt drops at packet reception instances.
-On the other hand, the peak AoI (PAoI) process is obtained by sampling the AoI process just before the packet reception instants.
-In the generate-at-will (GAW) model, the server decides when a source is sampled along with the transmission of its status update packet.
+A well-established metric to quantify timeliness is derived from the age of information (AoI) process for source-$n$, $n=1,2,\ldots,N$ which is defined as the random process $\Delta_n(t)= t-g_n(t)$ where $g_n(t)$ is the generation time of the last status update packet received at the destination from source-$n$.
+Sample paths of the AoI process $\Delta_n(t)$ increase in time with unit slope with abrupt drops at packet reception instances, whereas the peak AoI (PAoI) process is obtained by sampling the AoI process just before the packet reception instants.
+In order to provide system level freshness, the goal of the scheduler in Fig.~\ref{fig:system} is to minimize the weighted sum AoI, or system AoI in short, which is defined as the weighted sum of the mean values of the individual ergodic AoI processes.

-In this paper, we study the scheduling of the transmission of time-sensitive information packets generated by source-$n$, $n=1,2,\ldots,N$, towards the BS of a cellular network for the GAW scenario in a continuous-time setting; see Fig.~\ref{fig:system}.
-The information sources use different modulation and coding schemes depending on their distance from the BS, and therefore, have heterogeneous (or asymmetric) packet service times denoted by random variable $S_n$, with mean $s_n$, second moment $q_n$, and squared coefficient of variation $c_n$ which is the ratio of the variance to the squared mean, for source-$n$.
-We also assume that the deployed modulation, coding, and ARQ schemes ensure that packet transmission errors are negligible.

-In order to provide system level freshness, the goal of the scheduler is to minimize the weighted sum AoI, or system AoI, which is defined as the weighted sum of the mean values of the individual AoI processes.
-We note that the general service time model we assume in this paper is different than the widely used deterministic service time model used for slotted systems, which are studied extensively in the existing AoI literature with heterogeneous packet error probabilities; see \cite{RoyYates__AgeOfInfo_Survey, kosta_etal_survey, kadota_tn18}.
-We note that the latter model becomes a sub-case of the former one when the same packet is to be re-transmitted at each instant the packet is errored.
-However, the two models do not overlap when the re-transmission policy is general, or when the scheduler is unaware of whether packet errors took place or not.